Environmental Sustainability in New Zealand

 New Zealand is located to the southeast of Australia and weather conditions can be harsh at times.
 Deforestation is a significant factor and a growing concern.
 Scientists are concerned about the changes occurring to the local environment and climate.

-There is usually a one to two week rotation on this project, which means you may get to experience a range of different settings and challenges in your project location, depending on the length of time you decide to contribute.
+There is usually a 1-2 week rotation on this project, which means you may get to experience a range of different settings and challenges in your project location, depending on the length of time you decide to contribute.
 The more time you spend, the more positive an influence you will have and experience you will gain.

 We are looking for committed individuals who are fit and healthy, passionate about the environment and want to make a difference.
 No formal qualifications are required; however, if practical skills or academic knowledge exists, they will be drawn on and clearly add value to the project.
 Volunteers must be prepared to work together in small teams.